VOL. 5: AUGUST 29TH-31ST

 You may drive up to the check-in point behind Lincoln Park Grocery, where staff will be on hand to check you in and help you unload, park, and set up.

-• 48 Hours of Activities, basically
+48 Hours of Activities, basically

-• 2 Dinners, 2 Breakfasts, and 2 Lunches
+2 Dinners, 2 Breakfasts, and 2 Lunches

-• A map, a schedule, and a few goodies to take home
+A map, a schedule, and a few goodies to take home

-• A medic on staff, camp counselors, meal preppers, educators, and other pals to help make camp safe and fun.
+Camp counselors (farm staff) to help you out, meal preppers, educators, and other pals to help make camp safe and fun.

 About Camp